-The Queen's Coronation took place in Westminster Abbey on Thursday, the 28th June, 1838, with great pomp and ceremony, even the dawn of the day being announced by the guns of the Tower and those of a temporary hattery in St. James's Park.
-All London turned out, and the line of route from St. James's Palace to the Abbey was crowded from pavement to housetop.
-The procession was long and imposing, and its several branches were separated by mounted hands and detach-There were numerous grand new ments of Life Guards. carriages of foreign representatives and different branches of the British Royal family.
+The Queen's Coronation took place in Westminster Abbey on Thursday, the 28th June, 1838, with great pomp and ceremony, even the dawn of the day being announced by the guns of the Tower and those of a temporary battery in St. James's Park.
+All London turned out, and the line of route from St. James's Palace to the Abbey was crowded from payement to housetop.
+The procession was long and imposing, and its several branches were separated by mounted bands and detachments of Life Guards.
+There were numerous grand new carriages of foreign representatives and different branches of the British Royal family.
 There were twelve of Her Majesty's carriages, each drawn by six horses, attended by four grooms walking, while the state equipage of the Queen was drawn by eight cream-colored Hanoverian horses with a yeoman of the guard at each wheel and two footmen at each door and one at the head of each horse.